pavan10994/ffdgt/README.md

 ## 👋 About Me

-I'm an **Incoming Master of Science in Data Science student at Boston University** with a strong foundation in **Economics, Statistics, Machine Learning, and Artificial Intelligence**.
+I'm an **Master of Science in Data Science student at Boston University** with a strong foundation in **Economics, Statistics, Machine Learning, and Artificial Intelligence**.

 I enjoy building intelligent systems that transform real-world data into actionable insights.
 My interests span **Machine Learning, Deep Learning, NLP, Data Analytics, LLM Applications, and Business Intelligence**, with a focus on solving problems across finance, business, healthcare, and agriculture.